johnandrea/familytree-sunburst/README.md

 ## Bug reports

-- The sunburst Javascript library has not been tested with d3 newer than version 4.13.0
+- The sunburst Javascript library has not been tested with d3 other than version 4.13
 - This code is provided with neither support nor warranty.